-2020 General Assembly Regular Session Bills We're Watching: The 13th Edition House and Senate Adjourned Until April 13, Plan to Meet that Day To Consider Any Vetoes and To Take Final Action on Several Bills and Proposed Constitutional Amendments This list profiles the environmental, conservation, consumer and general government bills that the Kentucky Resources Council is supporting, opposing, and tracking during the 2020 General Assembly Regular Session.
-This year is a "long" session, and began on January 7, 2020, with a scheduled adjournment of April 13.
-The General Assembly has adjourned until April 13, when it will meet for one day to consider any vetoes before adjourning sine die.
-It will also determine which of the many proposed constitutional amendments will be placed on the ballot.
-This wrap-up is complete through end of legislative day April 1st, 2020.
+2020 General Assembly Regular Session Bills We're Watching: The 9th Edition This list profiles the environmental, conservation, consumer and general government bills that the Kentucky Resources Council is supporting, opposing, and tracking during the 2020 General Assembly Regular Session.
+This year is a "long" session, and began on January 7, 2020, with a scheduled adjournment of April 15.
+Beginning April 2 there is a "veto break" and they will reconvene on April 14 for two final days.
+This wrap-up is complete through end of legislative day March 6th, 2020.
 Feel free to forward this to anyone you feel might be interested, and to utilize, reprint or quote from the bill analyses.
 We ask only that you attribute KRC as the source when you use our analytical material (so we can take all the blame for anything we've gotten wrong!)
 DO YOU KNOW SOMEONE WHO WANTS TO RECEIVE THESE NOTICES OF THE POSTING OF THESE UPDATES?
 Send this to a friend and tell them to write us at Fitz@kyrc.org if they want to receive notice when these postings are updated.
 The legislative update will be refreshed each Friday afternoon.
 WANT TO READ THE BILLS OR CONTACT LEGISLATORS?